-For the complex policy challenges surrounding climate adaptation and resilience, structured debates become effective learning devices for students.
-This book is organized around fifteen important questions, and is split into four parts:
+For the complex policy challenges surrounding climate migration, adaptation and resilience, structured debates become effective learning devices for students.
+This book is organised around 15 important questions, and is split into four parts:

-Each debate is addressed by two leading academics who present opposing viewpoints.
-Through this format the book is not only designed to introduce students of climate change to different arguments prompted by these questions, but also provides a unique opportunity for them to engage in critical thinking and debate amongst themselves.
-Each chapter concludes with suggestions for further reading and for discussion questions for use in student classes.
+Each debate is addressed by pairs of one or two leading or emerging academics who present opposing viewpoints.
+Through this format the book is designed to introduce students of climate change to different arguments prompted by these questions, and also provides a unique opportunity for them to engage in critical thinking and debate amongst themselves.
+Each chapter concludes with suggestions for further reading and with discussion questions for use in student classes.

 Sarah Cornell and Aarti Gupta

-PART 1: What do we Need to Know?
+PART I: What do we need to know?

 Michel Crucifix and James Annan

-David Zhang and Qing Pei; Christiane Fröhlich and Tobias Ide
+David D. Zhang and Qing Pei; Christiane Fröhlich and Tobias Ide

 Misato Sato and Timothy Laing; Mike Hulme